STATUTE OF LIMITATIONS FOR PERSONAL INJURY CLAIMS

 By filing your claim as soon as possible, you may be able to avoid any shortcomings like the loss or destruction of evidence or witnesses forgetting important details.
 Waiting too long could result in the responsible party being able to deny their liability of the accident.

-Additionally, you could miss the statute of limitations and lose your right to seek compensation altogether.
+If you miss the statute of limitations, you could lose your right to seek compensation altogether.

 Missing the statute of limitations for personal injury claims